SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Configuration_Files/User.md

   "chatPromptTemplateName": "_chatonly",
   // If true, adds "User: " and "Assistant: " prefixes to messages.
   "chatCompleteAddUserAssistant": true,
+  // If true, uses a custom delimiter between messages in conversation variables.
+  "separateConversationInVariables": false,
+  // The delimiter to use between messages when separateConversationInVariables is true.
+  "conversationSeparationDelimiter": "\n",
   // If true, adds a final "Assistant: " to prompt the model's reply.
   "chatCompletionAddMissingAssistantGenerator": true,
   // If true, enables the local Wikipedia API tool.